 All students will be evaluated for academic purposes after each course (the marking period), with a formal SAP evaluation occurring at the program midpoint.
-For The Motion Picture Production Program, the program midpoint is at 338 earned clock hours (with the evaluation taking place at the completion of the 2nd phase of courses).
-The second SAP evaluation point is at 676 clock hours.
+For The Motion Picture Production Program (Clock Hour), the program midpoint is at 338 earned clock hours (with the evaluation taking place at the completion of the 2nd phase of courses).
+The second SAP evaluation point (clock hour) is at 676 clock hours.
+For the program measured in credit hours the first SAP evaluation point is at the end of the 2nd phase and the 2nd evaluation point is at the end of the 4th phase.
 Consistent with SAP requirements and described hereinafter, evaluations assess the student's qualitative and quantitative progress against the SAP standards, as well as review his or her progress against maximum time frame (MTF).
 At each marking period and at the official SAP evaluation point, students will be advised on their progress towards achieving SAP.
 MPI feels that early intervention regarding academic performance is an essential service for students to ensure their success.